timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 and/or a Content Delivery Network for its RRDP content without interfering with the other functions.

+## Same Origin URIs

+Publication Servers MUST follow the normative requirements documented in section 3.1 of [@!ID.ietf-sidrops-rrdp-same-origin].
+In short this means that URIs must all use the same host and redirects are not allowed.

 ## Bandwidth and Data Usage

 The bandwidth needed for RRDP evolves and depends on many parameters.
 These